NirmalNaveen20/NirmalNaveen20/README.md

 - 💡 I like to explore new technologies and develop software solutions and quick hacks.

-- 🎓  I'm currently studying Information Technology at University of <br>Sri Lanka Institute Of Information Technology(SLIIT).
+- 🎓  I'm currently studying Information Technology at University of <br>Sri Lanka Institute of Information Technology(SLIIT).

 - 🌱  I'm on track for learning more about Artificial Intelligence, Application Development, and Cloud Architecture.